 It can be difficult to decide whether inheritance tax is payable on pension benefits.
 You can find more information by visiting the Government website or by getting in touch with the Probate and Inheritance Tax Helpline on 0300 123 1072.
 They 'll be able to help you understand any potential inheritance tax liability.

 You can use our quick pension calculator to see how much income and tax-free cash you might expect when you retire.

 The Government set allowances on how much you can contribute towards your retirement each year.

-As soon as you take a full or partial withdrawal from your plan, the maximum you can pay into any other pension plans may be reduced to the money purchase annual allowance, which is currently set at £4,000 a year.
+As soon as you take a full or partial withdrawal from your plan, the maximum you can pay into any other pension plans may be reduced to the money purchase annual allowance.

 What other options do I have?

 You don 't have to take all your retirement savings in cash.
 Take a look at the other options you have available.